rbdannenberg/arco/doc/ugens.md

 associated gain, which must be b-rate or c-rate.
 You can change the gain at any time.
 To change the input signal, insert a new input and gain using the same name.

+On insert, you can optionally fade in the gain from 0 using the `mode` of 0 (FADE_LINEAR, linear), 1 (FADE_EXPONENTIAL, exponential), 2 (FADE_LOWPASS, relaxation) or 3 (FADE_SMOOTH, raised cosine) as in `fader`.
+To avoid fade in, you can set `dur` to 0.
+The default mode is FADE_SMOOTH (raised cosine).

+On remove, you can optionally fade out the gain to 0 using the same modes as fading in by setting dur to non-zero.
+The default mode is FADE_SMOOTH (raised cosine).

 Multiple channels are handled as follows: First, each mixer input consists of both an input signal and a gain.
 If both are single